Abortion in Massachusetts: Legislative history

 By the end of the 1800s, all states in the Union, except Louisiana, had therapeutic exceptions in their legislative bans on abortions.
 By the end of 1972, Mississippi allowed abortion in cases of rape or incest only, and Alabama and Massachusetts allowed abortions only in cases where the woman's physical health was endangered.
 In order to obtain abortions during this period, women would often travel from a state where abortion was illegal to states where it was legal.
 Massachusetts passed a law in the early 1980s requiring parental consent for minors seeking abortions.
 This resulted in minors delaying of up to 6 weeks before seeking an abortion.
 Parental consent laws passed by Massachusetts and Minnesota in the 1980s created over 12,000 petitions to bypass consent.
 Of these, 21 were denied, and half of these denials were overturned on appeal.

 In 2007, the legislature passed a law that established a 35-foot buffer zone around abortion clinics.
 However, this law was struck down in 2014 in McCullen v.
 Coakley.
 As of 2017, Washington State, New Mexico, Illinois, Alaska, Maryland, Massachusetts, Connecticut, and New Jersey allow qualified non-physicians to prescribe drugs for medical abortions only.
 As of May 2019, state law prohibited abortions after the fetus was viable, generally some point between week 24 and 28.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling.
 The law stated: "No abortion may be performed, except by a physician, and only if it is necessary to save the life of the mother, or if a continuation of her pregnancy will impose on her a substantial risk of grave impairment of her physical or mental health."
 Roe's Bill was scheduled to be debated in the fall of 2019.
 In January 2019, Bill S.1209 was introduced in the state's Senate, where it was known as "Roe's Bill".
 The proposed bill would remove parental consent requirements for minors seeking abortions.
 It would also allow women to have abortions after week 24 if a woman's doctor said an abortion "is necessary to protect the patient's life or physical or mental health, or in cases of lethal fetal anomalies, or where the fetus is incompatible with sustained life outside the uterus".
 Prior to 2020, state law banned abortion after week 24.
 After the passage of the ROE Act in 2020, which codified abortion rights in the state, abortions can be performed after 24 weeks in cases of fetal anomalies and risks to a patient's mental or physical health.
 The ROE Act also lowered the age patients can have abortions without parental consent from 18 to 16.

+In 2026, Governor Healy signed legislation eliminating previous restrictions on abortions after 24 weeks of pregnancy, leaving the decision up to the physician's professional judgment, making Massachusetts the 10th state to eliminate gestational limits on abortion.